History of Compton College

 In August 2006, the El Camino Community College District Board of Trustees approved a Memorandum of Understanding to provide educational and related support services to Compton Community College District residents.

-El Camino College provides accredited instructional and related support, in addition to administrative services, to meet the needs of Compton Community College District students.
-El Camino College courses are taught by CCCD employed faculty.
+El Camino College provided accredited instructional and related support, in addition to administrative services, to meet the needs of Compton Community College District students.
+El Camino College courses were taught by CCCD employed faculty.

-Through the agreement, residents of the Compton Community College District continue to have access to university transfer and career and technical education opportunities, as well as financial aid, basic skills courses and related support services.
+Through the agreement, residents of the Compton Community College District continued to have access to university transfer and career and technical education opportunities, as well as financial aid, basic skills courses and related support services.

 In November 2014, voters in the Compton Community College District approved Measure C, a $100 million facilities bond designed to make technology and safety upgrades campuswide.